Abhishek8928/devtinder-backend-app/homework.md

 - playing with routes pattern ? , + , *
 - playing with regex as the route path
 - use the query parameter and path prameter (dynamic routing) got to know about objects.key

+# day 3

+- work with route handler
+- create multiple router handle for the single route
+- playimg with route handler
+- understand the req,res,next paramater\